Quebradillas, Puerto Rico: Landmarks and places of interest

 There are 6 beaches in Quebradillas.

 The town of Quebradillas had a private zoo called El Arca de Noé (Noah's Ark), which was in operation for about 50 years.
-In 2012 it was closed after its owners where 90 years old and could no longer care for the animals, as a result they were moved to the Dr. Juan A. Rivero Zoo.
+In 2012 it was closed after its owners turned 90 years old and could no longer care for the animals, as a result they were moved to the Dr. Juan A. Rivero Zoo.
 The town also had El Museo de Muñecas (Quebradillas Doll Museum) which housed over 1,000 Barbie dolls in Cocos.

 The main attractions of Quebradillas are: